 In order to soothe sore muscles and achieve a pain-free workout, reducing inflammation is the first step in allowing the muscles to heal properly.
-Some methods are highly recommended by athletes and others have been well studied in regards to their effectiveness.
-Below are some common treatments for sore muscles and why they have been shown to be so effective.
+Athletes highly recommend some methods, and others have been well studied in regard to their effectiveness.
+Below are some common treatments for sore muscles and why they are so effective.

-It seems simple enough, however, some discredit or ignores the importance of rest when working out.
-Some athletes have reported that rest with no other forms of treatment has alleviated muscle soreness within 5 days.
+It seems simple enough; however, some discredit or ignores the importance of rest when working out.
+Some athletes have reported that rest with no other forms of treatment has alleviated muscle soreness within five days.
 Engaging in simple workouts during this time allows for an active recovery.

 If inflammation occurs following a workout, applying ice to the injured area will help to decrease inflammation.
 This treatment method is most effective when applied within the first 48 hours following the onset of muscle soreness.

 When muscle soreness presents, athletes have tried massage therapy, which helps promote blood flow to the sore muscles, which helps minimize inflammation.

 If seeing a massage therapist isn’t possible, foam rolling may help in finding relief.
 A foam roller is a self-massage technique used to put pressure on the muscles performing a myofascial release.
 This type of massage relaxes and stretches muscle groups that can become sore due to strenuous workouts.

 This technique, though sometimes questionable in the fitness world for its effectiveness, is not harmful to the body, so if it works for you, try it!
 Some have said that stretching does not help in preventing muscle soreness.
 However, stretching the following workouts can help to improve recovery time.
 So give it a try, it can’t hurt!

 Anti-inflammatory medications will help relieve some of the discomforts of muscle soreness, but will not affect the length of time for recovery of the muscle.
 The early administration of anti-inflammatory medications is most helpful.